-We live in a world that is broken, a world of rampant wickedness full of war, pestilence and social ills.
+We live in a broken world of rampant wickedness full of war, pestilence and social ills.

-Consider, for example, that most of us live in countries where wealth and luxury is everyday, but also where people live homeless and destitute.
-We live in a society wracked by mental illness, substance abuse of all kinds, a pervasive malaise of anger, sorrow and at times unimaginable hate.
+Consider, for example, that most of us live in countries where wealth and luxury is everyday.
+We live in countries where people live homeless and destitute.
+We live in a society wracked by mental illness and substance abuse of all kinds.
+There is a pervasive malaise of anger, sorrow and at times unimaginable hate.

-We live in a society that has forgotten God but unknowingly is crying from the heart for a connection with God.
+We live in a society that has forgotten God.
+Unknowingly it is also crying from the heart for a connection with God.

 Jeff Goins says:

 The world is broken and remains that way, in spite of our efforts to help it.
 This is beautiful in a way, because it breaks us of our self-dependency.
 In a world that refuses to be healed, we must face the fact that we are not the heroes of our stories.
 It teaches us to rely on something bigger than ourselves and teaches the source of true compassion.(Goins, 2012)